 Check the merchant category code for the retailer

+Card issuers assign different categories — called merchant category codes — based on what sort of business the merchant is in.
+These merchant category codes determine which retailers qualify for specific rewards categories.
 These categories could include restaurants, grocery stores, gas stations, department stores, home improvement stores and office supply stores.
-Some merchants may not qualify for cash back rewards in a certain category even though you might think they do.
+Some merchants may not qualify for cash back rewards in a certain category, even though you might think they do.

 Grocery store cash back rewards

-The issuer doesn’t count warehouse stores and discount stores that sell a large range of goods, including groceries, in this category.
-Drugstores and merchants that sell only a few grocery items don’t qualify for grocery store cash back rewards as well.
+Similarly, Chase also says that its grocery store category includes “supermarkets, merchants that offer a full-service grocery line of merchandise including a deli and bakery as well as smaller grocery stores.”
+The issuer doesn’t count warehouse stores and discount stores like Target or Costco, which sell a large range of goods, including groceries, in this category.
+Drugstores and merchants that sell only a few grocery items may not qualify for grocery store cash back rewards as well.
 And if you buy groceries while at a gas station, that doesn’t count for grocery store cash back rewards either.

 The bottom line

 Card issuers classify retailers into various merchant category codes based on the business type.
-This determines whether you will get rewards under a specific category for shopping at a certain store.
+This determines whether you get rewards under a specific category for shopping at a certain store.

 In general, if a store is classified as a grocery store, and you have a credit card that rewards grocery purchases, you should be rewarded for the grocery category for purchases besides groceries made at that store.
 Ruben, check with your issuer to see if the store you prefer qualifies for grocery cash back rewards.